yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 ## Run Compass

-After you've generated the Merkle tree and you're running an IRI node, you can run Compass.
+After you've created the Merkle tree and you're running an IRI node, you can run Compass.

 1. Go back to your `compass` directory and run Bazel